kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

 # Quotas

-Each worker node has a limited amount of cpu+ram available, you can get info aobut how much cpu+ram a worker node has, and how much of that is allocatable, and how much of that is used by pods so far:
+Earlier we saw how you can find out how much cpu+ram each pod is using using the `kubectl top` command.
+You can even drill down to a pods container level.
+Each worker node has a limited amount of cpu+ram available, you can get info about how much cpu+ram a worker node has, and how much of that is allocatable, and how much of that is used by pods so far:

 ```bash
 $ kubectl describe nodes kube-worker1